1585 conclave

-The 1585 papal conclave (21–24 April), convoked after the death of Pope Gregory XIII, elected Cardinal Felice Peretti Montalto (O.F.M.Conv), who took the name Sixtus V. Forty-two of the sixty cardinals participated in the conclave.
+The 1585 papal conclave (21–24 April), convoked after the death of Pope Gregory XIII, elected Cardinal Felice Peretti, who took the name Sixtus V. Forty-two of the sixty cardinals participated in the conclave.
 The absence of thirty percent of the cardinalate makes this conclave one of the most sparsely attended in the history of the modern Roman Catholic Church.
 Fourteen of Gregory XIII's thirty cardinals failed to attend, a startlingly high number.

 Proceedings

 The conclave began in the Vatican on 21 April, Easter Sunday.
 At the opening ceremonies, out of sixty living cardinals thirty-nine were in attendance.
 Three more arrived later, in time to cast a vote: Andreas of Austria, Ludovico Madruzzo of Trent, and Guido Luca Ferrero of Vercelli.
 Two factions quickly formed.
 The first was led by Cardinal Ferdinando de' Medici and the second by Luigi d'Este (grandson of King Louis XII of France).
 They were willing to combine to make a pope, but it depended on whether they could agree on a common candidate.

 Early voting seemed to favour Cardinals Pier Donato Cesi and Guglielmo Sirleto, but by the next morning they had been abandoned.
 Wanting to avoid the potential influence of cardinals who had not yet arrived, Medici then proposed two names to D' Este: those of Cardinals Albani and Montalto, and invited him to choose.
 D' Este imposed conditions, however, and the projected deal, when news got out, caused much indignation.
 Through a series of misdirections and stratagems, Medici convinced the cardinals that Montalto was not his candidate.